-Folk Dance: Students will be required to perform 2 folk dances of contrasting styles taught in class.

-Modern Dance: Two assignments will be given.
-The first, worth 10%, will be an in-class duet performed in the same class as assigned.
-The second, for 15%, will be a dance choreographed and performed by the student individually.
+Folk Dance: Students will be required to perform 2 folk dances of contrasting styles taught in class, an in-class duet performed in the same class as assigned.
+The second, for 15%, will be a dance choreographed and performed by the student individually, class with a portion of their own included.
+Emphasis will be on technical presentation, choreography, and group cohesion.